twcch/twcch/README.md

 - Education:
   - M.B.A, Department of Insurance and Finance, National Taichung University of Science and Technology
+  - B.B.A, Department of Insurance and Finance, National Taichung University of Science and Technology

 - Expertise:
   - Financial Risk Analysis